Between Silk and Chains: Mistress EVA on Power and Play

 GATA: BDSM is frequently portrayed through fantasy or sensationalism.
 What are the biggest myths you still find yourself having to dismantle?

-But I don't hate the client walking in the door.
-You know, I empathize with where they're at, and I make sure that they compensate me for my energy, my effort, my time, and I'm happy with that exchange haha.
-But I don't hate men, and I think if you're going to hate them, you would really not function very well in this job.
-Another one, I guess, is like, "Oh, it's all about pain."
-And I think that, again, people are not thinking about what pain actually is; what it can represent.
-And actually, some people don't want that to be an element of anything.
-They just want the power exchange.
-But again, if you actually want to look into things, there can be pain in the surrender, in the tension of giving up that control of real life.
+The last time I would feel shocked by questions, it would be things like, “Oh, why do you hate men?”
+I think I hate the patriarchy.
+I hate the way it’s okay for men to express themselves.
+But I don’t hate the client walking in the door.
+I empathize with where they’re at, and I make sure they compensate me for my energy, effort, time.
+I don’t hate men, and if you’re going to hate them, you would not function in this job.
+Another one is like, “Oh, it’s all about pain.”
+Again, people are not thinking about what pain is, what it can represent.
+Some people don’t want that element at all; they just want the power exchange.
+But if you look into things, there can be pain in the surrender, in the tension of giving up control of real life.

 GATA: Do you think cultural background shapes how people interpret or engage with BDSM?
 How has moving between continents shaped your own approach to power and play?

-EVA: Having been born in one place, having a background from many, many different places, and moving around a hell of a lot, I think that has probably helped me not judge things so quickly, understand that my truth is not the only truth, be curious about what systems can be, just be adaptable, and be open.
-I think that's probably been a great strength that has kind of come from this moving between continents.
-And it allowed me freedom to sit more comfortably in my power, perhaps, that was less dictated by the way that things should be, quote unquote.
-And then in terms of play, I think that adaptability necessitates play for sure because you have to when you're switching between languages; some of them that you're shit at, you've got to take things not so seriously.
-Just try, just be silly, just like see different ways of being a different character and just be as fluid with that as possible.
-So I think that those things have helped me try on a lot of different hats and different ways of being until I sort of found a few different ones that really ground and fit.
+EVA: Having been born in one place, having a background from many different places, and moving around a hell of a lot, I think that has helped me not judge things so quickly, understand that my truth is not the only truth, be curious about what systems can be, be adaptable, and be open.
+That’s been a great strength from moving between continents.
+It allowed me freedom to sit more comfortably in my power, perhaps less dictated by the way things “should” be.

-But how does cultural background shape how people interpret or engage with?
-Do I think that it shapes how people interpret or engage with BDSM?
-I mean, everything.
-Everything shapes how people interpret or engage with BDSM, whether somebody told them no, whether somebody told them yes as a child, whether the country that you're in legislates things for or against freedom of expression.
-I think it's really hard to say that this input gets that outcome, but our approaches are, you know, our approach to a moment, to life, to BDSM is just going to be a product of everything, everything that we've ever had to encounter, that we've ever encountered.
+But how does cultural background shape how people interpret or engage with BDSM?
+I mean, everything shapes how people interpret or engage with BDSM, whether somebody told them no, whether somebody told them yes as a child, whether the country you're in legislates for or against freedom of expression.
+It’s hard to say this input gets that outcome, but our approach to a moment, to life, to BDSM, is a product of everything we’ve ever encountered.
+Do I believe that more restrictive authoritarian systems of control, kind of cultures, amount in greater explorations of smashing those systems?
+Within rigidity or within rules and systems like BDSM, possibly, which is maybe why we see such great popularity in structured places like Germany or Japan, and vibrant explorations of the structure of BDSM within those.
+Perhaps. :)

 GATA: Your work has been archived at Bishopsgate and immortalised in a Sardax portrait inspired by Guan Yin, a powerful symbol of compassion.
 How do you see spirituality and sexuality intersecting in your work?